By Martin Ebner

 Sample carb cycling schedule

-Lets say you workout 4 times a week and you'd like to lose some excess pounds lurking around your waist.
-You carb cycle and workout plan will look something like this:
+As an example, let's say you workout 4 times a week and you'd like to lose 1-2 pounds a week.
+You carb cycle and workout plan might look something like this:

-- You're not starving yourself of carbohydrates 7 days a week
+- Unlike some other diets (Atkins, Keto etc), you aren't starving yourself of carbohydrates 7 days a week.

 - The diet allows for 1-2 high carb days per week.

-- Has been shown to have some very dramatic results in the short term.
+- It has been shown to have some very dramatic results short-term.

 - Allows for one cheat meal per week.

-- You need to struggle through 2-3 no carb days per week and that ain't easy!
+- You need to struggle through 2-3 low/no carb days per week and that ain't easy!

-- You have to pay very close attention to your diet.
+- You have to be very strategic and pay close attention to your diet.
 (A food diary is highly recommended).

-- You have lower levels of energy to fuel your workouts and often have to workout on an empty tank.
+- Following low carb days, you may have lower levels of energy to fuel your workouts.

 Does is work for weight loss?